-2.7.7.
-Serial Output The tester outputs components found to a PC running a simple terminal program when this feature is enabled (see UI_SERIAL_COPY in section "misc settings" in config.h) on page 50.
+- 9600 8N1 - newline is $\langle CR \rangle \langle LF \rangle$ - 2.7.7.
+Serial Output The tester outputs components found to a PC running a simple terminal program when this feature is enabled (see UI_SERIAL_COPY in section "misc settings" in config.h) on page 48.
 The serial output follows the output on the LCD display but only for the components found.
-There is no serial output for menus and tools besides the results of the opto coupler check.
+There is no serial output for menus and tools besides the results of the opto coupler check. - 2.7.8.

-2.7.8.
 Automation The automation feature allows you to control the tester by remote commands via a bidirectional serial connection.
-For enabling this feature please see UI_SERIAL_COMMANDS in section "misc settings" in config.h.
+For enabling this feature please see UI_SERIAL_COMMANDS in section "misc settings" on page 48 in config.h.
 The default behaviour of the tester will change slightly.
 The automation enforces the auto-hold mode and the tester won't automatically check for a component after powering on.

 The command interface is fairly simply.
 You send a command and the tester will respond.
 The communication is based on ASCII textlines and the commands are case sensitive.
-Each command line has to be ended by a < CR > < LF >or < LF >newline.
+Each command line has to be ended by a < CR > < LF >or <LF>newline.
 Be aware that the tester will only accept commands when waiting for user feedback after powering on, displaying a component or running a menu function.
 Response lines end with a < CR > < LF >newline.
-See section5 on page 38 for a list of commands and their explanation.
+See section 5 on page 37 for a list of commands and their explanation.

 2.7.9.
-VT100 Output The tester can output everything to a VT100 terminal instead of a LCD display (see VT100 in section "Displays" 2.6 on page 20).
+VT100 Output The tester can output everything to a VT100 terminal instead of a LCD display (see VT100 in section "Displays" 2.6 on page 19).
 To keep the layout of the output undisturbed all other options for the serial interface are disabled.